 "Damn you!"
 I swore under my breath, forcefully trying to wiggle out of my bonds, but lets just say this was a horrible idea.
-My wiggling had not broken the ropes, but in fact had caused the billboard's rusty beam supports to come apart, and the whole structure was collapsing.
+My wiggling had not broken the ropes, but in fact had caused the billboard's rusty beam supports to come apart.
+Then, the whole structure started to collapse.
 With a dreadful screech, the billboard, along with my person, detached itself from the metal framework and plummeted downwards.
-I lost count of how many times up became down as the billboard flipped and flopped, falling, catching on numerous balconies, twisting, shaking and loosing jagged pieces of metal and plastic.
+I lost count of how many times up became down as the billboard flipped and flopped, falling, catching on numerous balconies, twisting, shaking and losing jagged pieces of metal and plastic.
 40 storeys.
 I saw the ground closing in.

 As I was about ready to meet a very tragic end with potential splattering and bone breaking consequences, the billboard crashed into another balcony and suddenly turned flat, gliding in the air.
 There was no more crashing noise, only the hiss of the wind.
 I figured the board must have caught an updraft of air, turning it into a massive kite.
 I saw the sky sailing above me for a moment, before the billboard smashed into the ground, digging into the ice, severing the ropes and flinging me out into a snow-bank.
 Making a snow-angel as I tried to get up, but failing due to dizziness, I saw Captain's figure standing over me.

 "What's wrong with you!?"
 I shouted "Why would you...?"

 "YOU LOST ONE POINT FOR NOT SMILING ON YOUR 6TH FLIP" Captain answered: "GRUMPY ATHLETES GET SECOND PLACE, YOU KNOW!"